Yarik22/Obsidian/Clemson/Skills/Angular/Documentation.md

 ```html
 <p>{{ movie?.title }}</p>
 ```
+Root component has to have `<router-outlet/>` in template as it is a place where route is rendered.
 ### Managing data
 Mainly data is managed via services which are injected to the components.
 Defining service.
 ```typescript